ycechungAI/goose/documentation/docs/guides/session-recipes.md

 - Enabled extensions and their configurations
 - Project folder or file context
 - Initial setup (but not full conversation history)
+- The model and provider to use when running the recipe (optional)

 To protect your privacy and system integrity, Goose excludes: